Chapter 3. Installing CodeReady Workspaces on OpenShift 4 from OperatorHub

 Figure 3.5.
 Clicking Create Che Cluster

-There is a template to create a Che-cluster type custom resource.
-If you enable OpenShift oAuth or self signed certificate, you must grant cluster administrator privileges to the codeready-operator service account.
-For instructions, see the Operator description when you initially install it.
+A template for creating a Che-cluster type custom resource is available.
+When using OpenShift OAuth or a self-signed certificate, grant cluster administrator privileges to the codeready-operator service account.
+For instructions, see the operator description when you initially install the operator.

 Figure 3.6.
 Clicking Create to create the Che cluster